theexperiential/Owlette/README.md

 ### 🌟 Features

 - **Dark Theme**: The UI uses a dark color scheme for better visibility.
-- **Validation**: Includes validation for duplicate process names, invalid paths, and invalid email addresses.
+- **Validation**: Includes validation for invalid file paths and invalid email addresses.
-- **Keyboard Shortcuts**: The Return key can be used to update process and email configurations.

-### ⚙️ Additional Functionalities

-- **Google OAuth**: Includes a function to get Google OAuth tokens for Gmail.
-- **JSON Configuration**: Utilizes a JSON file (`config.json`) to load and save configurations.

 <a id="uninstallation"></a>
 ## 🗑️ Uninstallation